rajasoun/tips/README.md

-  docker      Docker provides the ability to package and run an application. git         Git is a DevOps tool used for source code management. help        Help about any command
+  docker      Docker provides the ability to package and run an application. git         Git is a DevOps tool used for source code management. help        Help about any command linux       Linux is an open source operating system (OS)

 Flags:
       --config string   config file (default is $HOME/.tips.yaml)